mrchrisadams/sonniesedge-website/_posts/2015-08-28-twitter-image-accessibility.md

 Try and use it regularly and remind yourself about how tweets and images work when your ability to see images is limited.

 I know Twitter itself is rubbish and halts attempts at accessibility.
 It's criminal that it doesn't provide a way to provide alt text and vexing that there's no way to embed chunks of text.
-But until we build up a broad-conciousness of how inaccessible it is and for us all to begin to pressure it, nothing will change.
+But until we build up a broad consciousness of how inaccessible it is and for us all to begin to pressure it, nothing will change.

 ## Top tips

 - You can still use images, even for screencaps - just *provide an alternative*.
-- If you're posting images of text, then also put a copy on a Github Gist: https://gist.githubusercontent.com/SonniesEdge/6c0edb64969f94c4bf0c/raw
+- If you're posting images that contain chunks of text, then also make an accessible copy in a Github Gist: https://gist.githubusercontent.com/SonniesEdge/6c0edb64969f94c4bf0c/raw
-- If you're linking to a series of tweets, then also Storify them and link to that.
+- If you're linking to a series of tweets, and the author hasn't threaded, then Storify them and link to that.
 - If you're posting a photo, try and describe it in the text, or make your tweet work *without* having to see the image.